-Global production of wheat is projected to be 4 percent lower than last season’s record of 759 mmt, according to the USDA.
-Yields have been adversely affected by heat waves in key producing countries of Eastern Europe and Central Asia.
-Global consumption of wheat is expected to grow by less than 1 percent from last season, pushing the stocks-to-use ratio (an approximate measure of supply relative to demand) down by 2 percentage points, still the second highest level of the past two decades.
+Wheat prices, which gained 1 percent in the first quarter, are more than 10 percent higher than a year ago.
+Global wheat supplies tightened considerably this season, with production projected to be 4 percent lower compared to last season’s record of 763 mmt, according to the USDA.
+The decline—though less severe than originally estimated—is due to weather-related yield losses in key Eastern European and Central Asian producers.
+Global consumption of wheat is expected to decline marginally from last season, pushing the stocks-to-use ratio—a measure of supply availability relative to demand—down by 1 percentage point, but still the second highest ratio of the past two decades.

 Oils and Seeds:

-Production of oilseeds in 2018-19 is also expected to be healthy, with global supplies of the ten major oilseeds projected to reach 590 mmt, up from last season’s 564 mmt.
-Almost all of this growth is expected from soybeans, mostly from Argentina, and less so in Brazil and the United States.
+Global oilseed output for 2018-19 is also projected to rise, with supplies of the 10 major oilseeds projected to reach 578 mmt, up from last season’s 566 mmt.
+All of the growth is expected to come from soybeans, mostly from Argentina and, to a lesser extent, the United States.

 Source: Source: Commodity Markets Outlook : A World Bank Quarterly Report